dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 ![](/dek_blog/docs/assets/images/2014-06-15-nonlinear-oscillator_files/unnamed-chunk-4-1.png)

-If this interests you, I advise you to explore a bit more the regions near *a=1* and *a=2*.
-Then try some larger values, to see how the qualitative nature of the solution changes.
-Perhaps, motivated by such exercises, you might decide to read more widely about such dynamical systems.
+What about for higher *a* values?
+I think I'll leave that to readers.
+You have a simple experimental tool here, that you can use to explore the dynamics.
+The only parameter here is the value of *a*, so perhaps try some experiments with a range of *a* values, to see whether changes are slow across the board, or whether there might be some values of *a* at which large changes occur.
+Of course, you could search the web for answers to such questions, but where's the fun in that, when you have a tool that will let you discover things for yourself?